-2 Al-Ghazali .Ma'rij al- Quds,(Ascent to the Divine),p.21
+2 Al-Ghazali , Ma'rij al- Quds, (Ascent to the Divine), p.21

-Averroes , Tahafut al-Tahafut, (The Incoherence of the Incoherence), vol.I, trans.
+Averroes , Tahafut al-Tahafut, (The Incoherence of the Incoherence), vol. I, trans.
 Simon Den Bergh, p.357.

-3 Averroes, Tahafut al-Tahafut, (The Incoherence of the Incoherence), vol. II, trans.
+Averroes, Tahafut al-Tahafut, (The Incoherence of the Incoherence), vol. II, trans.
 Simon Den Bergh, pp.13-14.
-4 Ibid.

-7.5.4 Aristotle's Theory of Hylomorphism and The Functionalist View of the Soul
+7.5.4 Aristotle's Theory of Hylomorphism and

+The Functionalist View of the Soul

-The earlier philosophers held different opinions about the nature and the role of the soul.
-The Platonists thought that the universals existed as forms and Ideas, which are responsible for all knowledge .The natural philosophers went on to say that no universal substances existed in the real world and the only real things are the individuals1 .Whatever the case, they all made from the soul a source of movement and knowledge.
+The Platonists thought that the universals existed as forms and Ideas, which are responsible for all knowledge.
+The natural philosophers went on to say that no universal substances existed in the real world and the only real things are the individuals1.
+Whatever the case, they all made from the soul a source of movement and knowledge.
 They regarded the soul or the souls of the stars as the primary cause of their motion.
 The rationale behind the consideration of the soul as a source of movement is that, what was itself in motion could move other things.
-Consequently, as the soul moves other things, it is thought that its only and primarily function is movement2.
+Consequently, as the soul moves other things, it is thought that its only and primarily function is movement.
 We have to mention here that the soul is not entirely ignored as a cause of motion, what it is denied is only associating it with movement.

 It is worth noting that the universe -as a homogenous entity comprising all beings- has a soul.
 Such a soul is moving itself, which means it is a fount and a source of movement.
 Therefore, if we do admit that the soul of the universe is everlasting, the universe must always be being moved by it.
 Thus, the soul of the universe is a source of movement, and in the meantime, unable to be that source of movement because it is a self-moved and a source of movement.
 Then, if we presume that the soul of the universe is not a source of movement, the universe itself should previously or subsequently not exist.
 Therefore, as the soul possesses these qualities, it is ungenerated, and imperishable.
-Accordingly, the heavens must be eternal, as they are ungenerated 3 .
+Accordingly, the heavens must be eternal, as they are ungenerated 3.